 But perhaps what’s more staggering is that a mere 3% of Americans met the recommended intake before guidelines changes, which is likely even fewer now with a higher intake value.

 Potassium is important for heart and bone health, and it’s also known to reduce the risk of stroke and coronary heart disease—two of the leading causes of mortality in the United States.
-You’ll also find benefits for blood pressure glucose intolerance, cardiac arrhythmias, and more.
+You’ll also find potassium has benefits for blood pressure glucose intolerance, cardiac arrhythmias, and more.

 Inadequate intake is the primary cause of deficiency, but for anyone looking to increase their dietary intake, you’re in luck—it’s found in various foods.